 Annual Symposium for Systemic Change

-Every year, Cornerstone Builders hosts a symposium that concentrates on systemic change in the criminal justice system.
-Government officials, non-profit leaders, religious clergy and local business owners come together to discuss strategies to end mass incarceration.
+Every year, Cornerstone Builders hosts a symposium that concentrates on systemic change in the criminal justice system and actively engages more than 150 individuals in the issues of criminal justice reform.
+Government officials, non-profit leaders, religious clergy, local business owners and formerly incarcerated individuals come together to discuss strategies to end mass incarceration.
 The purpose is to bridge the gaps in a seamless network of services by designing and implementing strategies for systemic change in the community re-entry process.
 A major emphasis is on re-entry bills on removal of legal barriers, revision of sentencing laws, and national trends to end mass incarceration.

 A Vision of Justice